 UnCruise Costa Rica Cruise Stops

 With the departure schedule of UnCruise, it is necessary to fly into San Jose at least one day prior to the cruise.
-This leaves you some time to explore the city, that features a lively downtown area with museums and historical sights.
+This leaves you some time to explore the city, which features a lively downtown area with museums and historical sights.

 We found San Jose to be clean, safe and easy to get around.
 The center has some great squares and beautiful museums that are worth checking out too.

 The city is developed and offers the same amenities you would find in any city in the USA.
-I have to admit; I was quite surprised by this and I was not expecting to see a Denny’s restaurant next to the airport.
+I have to admit; I was quite surprised by this and I was not expecting to see Denny’s restaurant next to the airport.

-Despite the modernization, the city has some great history and it is worth taking some time to look around, unless of course you’d rather relax at the hotel pool before your cruise starts.
+Despite the modernization, the city has some great history and it is worth taking some time to look around unless of course, you’d rather relax at the hotel pool before your cruise starts.

 Nicoya Peninsula & Curu Wildlife Refuge

 The first stop on our Costa Rica cruise was along the Nicoya Peninsula at the Curu Wildlife Refuge.
 Not only did we have a beautiful day, but we saw tons of animals.
-UnCruise gave us the option of 3 different activities, all for varying interests and abilities, and with us being into wildlife watching we chose the early bird watching departure.
+UnCruise gave us the option of 3 different activities, all for varying interests and abilities, and with us being into wildlife watching we chose the early bird-watching departure.